introdh2016/syllabus/README.md

 -   2016-10-25: Practicum: CartoDB Part II

     -   Crampton, Jeremy.
 Mapping: A Critical Introduction to Cartography and GIS.
-(Wiley-Blackwell, 2010)
+Wiley-Blackwell, 2010.
+(To be provided.)

 -   2016-10-27: Discuss collection of NEH Grants & project proposals